Sinfolke/ispa-parser/README.md

   Add handle of variables in Rule_other
   Make proper handle of method call in group
   Add handle of ${} in string
+  Fix issue with missing first rule in treeNormalizer
 ### Parser syntax

   see ```concepts/syntax```